jlooper/msft-learn-apis/module/includes/1-build-local-api.md

-# Building a local API
+# Exercise - Building a local API

 Before any API is deployed to the cloud, it probably is developed locally by a developer like you.
 You can create an API right on your local computer (of course, nobody externally will be able to use it, but that's not its purpose).